therealmartytheparty/ChemVentory/README.md

 - git add .

-*for adding a certain file
+*for adding a certain file into the staging area

 - git add "insertfile"